 344 KM/214 MI – Approx. 4 hours 25 minutes

 Today will bring another one for the memory books as you travel along the Fundy Shore and witness the power of mother nature as the highest tides swing in and out twice a day.
 View landscapes that have to be seen to be believed and “walk on the bottom of the ocean” in Economy.
 There you can take photos, do some clam digging, build rock houses, and go bass fishing.

-The next stop on your Nova Scotia RV road trip is Parrsboro, the largest community in the area.
+The next stop on your Atlantic road trip is Parrsboro, the largest community in the area.
 Rock lovers, this is the place for you where you can visit the Minas Basin and look for zeolites and other semi-precious stones including agate and amethyst right on the beaches!